-As the Southern Regional Institute of NSEE, The University of Tampa hosts annual workshops for experiential educators interested in pursuing a certificate from the Experiential Education Academy.
-UT's first annual set of workshops, which was held in October 2010, was attended by more than 20 UT faculty and staff members.
-The next set of workshops will be held March 23, 2013.
+As the Southern Regional Institute of NSEE, The University of Tampa hosts annual workshops in the fall and spring for experiential educators interested in pursuing a certificate from the Experiential Education Academy.
+The next workshop will be held March 29, 2014.

 |Graduates of the NSEE Academy

 ||Kathryn Branch, Associate Professor, Criminology and Criminal Justice